 With 2.2 million acres spanning Idaho, Montana and Wyoming, Yellowstone National Park is home to impressive sights like the bright, rainbow-colored Grand Prismatic Spring — the largest hot spring in the country — and the breathtaking Grand Canyon of the Yellowstone, on the Yellowstone River.
 If you’re new to national parks, Yellowstone offers ranger programs and guided tours to get your bearings and immerse yourself in the park’s history.

-A hiker’s paradise, Yellowstone offers more than 1,000 miles of trails.
-For an easy adventure, make the 5- to 8-mile trek along Fairy Falls Trail, which leads to the 200-foot waterfall known as Fairy Falls.
-The longer hike includes views of the Spray and Imperial geysers, two of the park’s more than 500 active geysers.
+A hiker’s paradise, Yellowstone offers more than 900 miles of trails.
+For an easy adventure, make the 5.4- to 6.7-mile trek along Fairy Falls Trail, which leads to the 200-foot waterfall known as Fairy Falls.
+The longer hike includes views of the Spray and Imperial geysers, two of the national park’s 500 active geysers.
 Don’t miss its most famous geyser, Old Faithful, which erupts like clockwork each day.
 To commune quietly with this landmark, head to the Upper Geyser Basin early in the morning before the crowds arrive.

 Yellowstone is home to many more thermal water features, including Norris Geyser Basin with its amble-friendly boardwalks and Roaring Mountain with its mystical steam vents that project a hissing sound.
 Drive to the Norris-Mammoth section of the park, just off Grand Loop Road, to hear it for yourself.
 In cooler waters like the Firehole or Gibbon rivers, anglers can cast their lines to catch some of the park’s 16 species of fish.
 Then visit the Fishing Bridge — where, ironically, fishing is no longer allowed — to spot the bright red cheeks of the cutthroat trout passing by.